Register a Company

-If you need a helping hand in attracting customers to your business, you may need to invest in a few extra marketing tools.
+If you need a helping hand in attracting customers to your business, invest in a few extra marketing tools.
 If you haven't already, it's important to create a business website and set up pages on social media channels like Facebook and Instagram.

 More recently, online job marketplaces have been gaining in popularity.
-These are platforms that connect locals that need a job doing, to skilled professionals that have the expertise to get the job done.
-You can either create a profile and create a post showcasing your business' services, or respond to potential customer's job posts.
+These platforms connect locals who need a job done with skilled professionals.
+You can either create a profile, post your business's services or respond to potential customers' job posts.
 A few websites you might want to check out include Airtasker, hipages and Oneflare.

 Working as an arborist covers lots of different tasks, including felling trees and providing consultation and advice.
 All of these services are likely to be priced differently depending on the complexity of the job and the equipment you need to use.

 Consultation work is typically done on a fixed-price basis and depends on how many trees you include in your report.
-The going rate for advice and a written-up report is around $300-$500 for a single tree.
+The going rate for advice and a written-up report is around $300 to $500 for a single tree.

 As an arborist, your revenue and profits depend on how you price your services and how large your company is.
 A key factor in making good profits is pricing your services smartly.
-To do this, you can look at similar companies in your local area to guide your pricing decisions.
+Look at similar companies in your local area to guide your pricing decisions.

 How much is insurance for a tree company?

-Working as an arborist can be risky business, so you must have insurance in place.
-As a minimum, you'll need public liability insurance and worker's compensation insurance for all of your employees.
-Depending on the size of your business, your insurance can cost anywhere from a few hundred dollars a year into the tens of thousands.
+The work you do as an arborist can be risky to yourself and your surroundings.
+Hence, it is essential to have insurance in place.
+It is the standard to have Public Liability Insurance and Workers Compensation Insurance for all of your employees.
+Depending on your business's size, your insurance can cost anywhere from a few hundred dollars a year to the tens of thousands.